 Dr Daniel Elphick, Royal Holloway, University of London

-Tommy Persson, University of Gothenburg
+Tommy Persson, Sweden

-Bret Werb, United States Holocaust Museum
+Bret Werb, United States Holocaust Museum, USA

 This conference is kindly co-sponsored by the Adam Mickiewicz Institute, Warsaw.
 Delegates will be able to attend associated performances during the conference period, including the Quatuor Danel’s seven-concert series of Weinberg’s complete seventeen string quartets.